Exiua/NicheImageRipper/README.md

 ## How To Use

-Run `NicheRipper.pyw` from the [latest release](https://github.com/Exiua/NicheImageRipper/releases).
+Download the source code from the [latest release](https://github.com/Exiua/NicheImageRipper/releases) and run `NicheRipper.pyw`.

 ## Sites Currently Supported: